MdArgentum/MdArgentum/README.md

 <!-- <img height="302px" width="100%" src='https://drscdn.500px.org/photo/1070307882/m%3D900/v2?sig=7207434b6c474655363fd40fe24f405bc4a3c69146a5f6e7a51c9a52d68cee3f' alt='PHOTO FOR GITHUB by MD.
 RASHEL MIA on 500px.com' /> -->
 <img  src="https://sumonforajy.com/wp-content/uploads/2023/05/PHOTO-FOR-GITHUB.jpeg" alt="Girl in a jacket" width="100%" height="280px">

 <h1>Hi there!
-My Name is <mark>MD.
-RASHEL MIA</mark></h1>
+My Name is <b> <i>MD.
+RASHEL MIA</i></b></h1>
-I'm a passionate software developer useing PHP (Laravel) with expertise in PHP and the Laravel framework.
-I have a strong background in developing robust and scalable web applications, and I'm constantly seeking new challenges to enhance my skills and knowledge in the ever-evolving world of technology.
+I'm A Passionate Software Developer Useing Python (Django) PHP (Laravel) With Expertise In Php And The Laravel Framework.
+I Have A Strong Background In Developing Robust And Scalable Web Applications, And I'm Constantly Seeking New Challenges To Enhance My Skills And Knowledge In The Ever-evolving World Of Technology.

 <h2> <i>Technical Skills - ( Tech Stack )</i></h2>